hejops/reaction-smiles/README.md

 generate images, run `generate_images.py` on this output file.

 ## Dependencies:

 - Python 3.9.4
 - RDKit 2021.03.1b1

-# What this program does
+# How the program works

+## Generate transformations

 `transforms.py` consists primarily of two dictionaries: one for nucleophiles and one for electrophiles.
 Each nucleophile/electrophile is represented as a